Frequentare

 La prova finale consisterà nella presentazione e discussione di un elaborato scritto e/o multimediale, di entità commisurata alla quantità di crediti formativi assegnati, di fronte a una commissione di docenti, di cui faccia parte il relatore che ha seguito le fasi di ricerca e stesura della tesi.
 L'elaborato dovrà approfondire un argomento relativo alle materie di studio e potrà basarsi anche sull'esperienza di tirocinio e stage offerti durante il percorso formativo.
 Nella presentazione e discussione il candidato dovrà dimostrare la capacità di utilizzare le conoscenze teoriche e gli strumenti metodologici e applicativi acquisiti mediante le attività didattiche previste dal percorso formativo.

 To prepare and defend your thesis, the first step is to contact a supervisor well in advance.
 You need to choose a course and a professor: the course must be part of your learning path (study plan), but the professor can be any faculty member at Sapienza who teaches the relevant subject.
-It’s important you reach out to the supervisor early enough to agree on the topic, write the thesis, and complete revisions.
-The timeframe will depend both on the professor’s availability and your commitment to completing the work.
+If your project is interdisciplinary, a second supervisor may be involved.

 The second step is to submit the graduation application through the Infostud platform (you are kindly requested to adhere to the deadlines and follow the official tutorial for the application process).